simplefin/simplefin.github.com/protocol.md

 <section>

 <div class="main">

 Used by Applications to find out what versions of the SimpleFIN Protocol the server supports.
+The strings returned must be in `MAJOR.MINOR.FIX` or `MAJOR.MINOR` format.

+Note: as this specification is still in draft, most servers will report `1.0` but may not yet support all things from the draft specification.

 ### HTTP Request